asratasneem/source_code/readme3.md

 ### **Pipeline 1: PCA + K-means Clustering**
 - **Description:**
   - Principal Component Analysis (PCA) was used to reduce dimensionality by capturing global variance trends in the dataset.
-  - K-means clustering grouped samples into clusters by minimizing within-cluster variance.
+  - K-means clustering grouped samples into 3 clusters by minimizing within-cluster variance.
+  - Applied PCA to reduce high-dimensional data to 2 components while retaining maximum variance.
 - **Implementation Highlights:**
   - Optimal cluster count determined using the elbow method.
   - PCA explained **21.2% of the variance in PC1** and **7.9% in PC2**.
 - **Evaluation Results:**
-  - **Runtime:** 5.56 seconds
+  - **Runtime:** 103.07 seconds
   - **ARI:** 0.32
   - **Silhouette Score:** 0.10
+  - **Memory usage:** 218.43 MB
 - **Insights:**
   - Showed basic separation of healthy and COVID-19 states but limited biological interpretability.